OpenInternet/Infuse/content/learning-path/3/module-3.ar.md

 Check out [Chapter 10 of the Field Guide to incident response for civil society and media](https://internews.org/wp-content/uploads/2023/11/Field-Guide-to-Threat-Labs.pdf) for a more in-depth introduction to sandboxes.

 It is possible to run a sandbox locally.
 [Cuckoo](https://cuckoosandbox.org/) is an open source sandbox that has been around for many years.
-A [new version](https://github.com/cert-ee/cuckoo3) is being developed but is not yet available at the time of writing (February 2024).
+A [new version](https://github.com/cert-ee/cuckoo3) is being developed but is not yet recommended for production use at the time of writing (July 2024).

 While running a sandbox locally gives you full control of the environment and means you can keep your files and URLs fully private, it can be quite a lot of work to set up and maintain.
 Thankfully, there are many online sandboxes available, such as [ANY.RUN](https://any.run/), [Hybrid Analysis](https://www.hybrid-analysis.com/), [Joe Sandbox](https://www.joesandbox.com/), [Triage](https://tria.ge/) and even an online version of [Cuckoo](https://cuckoo.cert.ee/).
 All of them have free versions that allow you to upload malware and URLs, though some do require registration.
 Do keep in mind that if you use a free version, anything you run inside a sandbox will be publicly available.
 This can be a concern if you don’t want to tip off an adversary or are dealing with very private data, such as potentially infected confidential documents.

-## Dynamic analysis of Windows binaries
+### Dynamic analysis of Windows binaries

 We recommend starting out with an overview class, this time from [OpenSecurityTraining](https://opensecuritytraining.info/Training.html).
 Their [Malware Dynamic Analysis](https://opensecuritytraining.info/MalwareDynamicAnalysis.html) class includes slides, lab materials, and videos, and it covers setup, analysis, and creating IoCs.

-## Dynamic analysis of Android binaries
+### Dynamic analysis of Android binaries

 Many tools can be used to dynamically analyze Android binaries.
 Those include some of the sandboxes outlined above and [Frida](https://frida.re/docs/android/) (check out [this tool](https://github.com/nccgroup/house) for a GUI frontend to Frida).

 PiRogue Tool Suite (outlined in the detecting malware learning path) can also [do excellent dynamic analysis](https://pts-project.org/guides/g8/) of Android binaries, though some of those analysis methods require you to first root your device.

+## Skill Check

+### General

+1. Go to the ‘Sandbox’ section in Chapter 10 of the [Field Guide to incident response for civil society and media](https://internews.org/resource/field-guide-to-incident-response-for-civil-society-and-media/) and do exercises 10.2 to 10.4.
+In the last exercise, make sure you run at least one macOS and Android malware sample each.
+2. In the same chapter, skip to the ‘Analyzing links’ subsection and do exercise 10.12.

+### Windows-specific

+Perform dynamic analysis on a piece of non-malicious Windows software.
+It probably includes an installer, which will perform similar actions to malware.
+What files does it create?
+What registry keys does it create?
+What network traffic does it send?

 ## Learning Resources